- Brooklyn Food Coalition – Kady Ferguson

 - Warehouse Workers Resource Center – Sheheryar Kaoosji

 Joann Lo is the Executive Director of the Food Chain Workers Alliance.
 She graduated from Yale University with a degree in Environmental Biology and has organized with both unions and a worker center.
 In 2000 Joann was one of two staff who started the Garment Worker Center, and she organized with garment workers in Los Angeles who led a successful campaign against retailer Forever 21, memorialized in the Emmy-winning documentary “Made in L.A.”
 In 2005 Joann joined Enlace, an alliance of worker centers and unions and a year later became Co-Director.
-Joann is the Vice Chair of the Leadership Board of the Los Angeles Food Policy Council and is a member of the Board of Directors of the Domestic Fair Trade Association, the City of Los Angeles’ Sweatfree Advisory Committee, the Enlace Institute Advisory Board, and the ROC-LA Advisory Board.
+Joann is the Vice Chair of the Leadership Board of the Los Angeles Food Policy Council and is a member of the Board of Directors of the Domestic Fair Trade Association, the City of Los Angeles’ Sweatfree Advisory Committee, and the Enlace Institute Advisory Board.

-Debby Cho is the Education Program Associate through Public Allies‘ Americorps ally program Sept 2012-July 2013.
+Debby Cho was the Education Program Associate through Public Allies‘ Americorps ally program Sept 2012-July 2013.
 This program prepares young adults for leadership through paid full-time nonprofit apprenticeships and rigorous leadership training.
 Debby is a 2012 graduate of the Cornell University School of Industrial and Labor Relations.
 She was a leader on campus with the Cornell Students Against Sweatshops and the Cornell Organization for Labor Action.Debby worked as a research assistant for Dr. Kate Bronfrenner and interned with two SEIU locals.
 She also volunteered with the Tompkins County Immigrant Rights Coalition and the Immigrant Farmworker Initiative in Ithaca, New York.